AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

 1. To **[!UICONTROL Restrict the Dynamic Block Types]** that can be used with the widget, select `Content Area`.

-   This limits the banner to a specific part of the page layout.
+   This setting limits the banner to a specific part of the page layout.

    - `Content Area` - Places the dynamic block in the main content area of the page.
    - `Footer` - Places the dynamic block in the page footer.